krok-o/krok/README.md

 Then, take this repository and affiliate commands to it.
 By adding relationships to commands you specify what commands should execute on the event that happens.
 Currently, we don't support running specific commands per event, but maybe in the future we'll do that.
-In any case, once the action is set up, and an event happens, Krok runs these commands and passes over certain details to the command so it can perform the action it's supposed to.
+In any case, once the action is set up, and an event happens, Krok runs these commands and passes over certain details to them, so they can perform the action they are supposed to.
 The command can do whatever an executing binary is capable of, which is virtually limitless as long as the necessary credentials are provided.

-Krok can save these securely and pass them along to the command so it can perform its function.
+Krok can save these securely and pass them along to the command as command line arguments.

 # Scenarios / Use cases